-Stay tuned for my next blog where I’ll discuss activating and strengthening the glutes, the “powerhouse muscles” for hiking.
+Visit my next blog where I discuss activating and strengthening the glutes, the “powerhouse muscles” for hiking.
 In the meantime, comment below about which trails you are excited to have on your list this year.
 Also, let me know what your hiking fitness goals are, and if/how you’ve struggled with training in the past.

 Adventure awaits, be ready for it!

 Kristen, CPT and creator of the HIKE-ABILITY Training Program

 Disclaimer: All information, content, and material (including associated text, videos, and links) on this website is provided in good faith and is for informational and educational purposes only.
 It is not intended to serve as a substitute for the consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.
 All exercise has inherent risks.
 Before beginning any type of exercise, please consult your health care provider.